IBEX Family & Friends Program

 I live outside of California.
 May I travel directly to Israel, or do I need to join the group at LAX?

 However, we are not able to arrange ground transportation or hotels for alternative travel arrangements if your flight schedule does not match that of the Family and Friends group or your flight’s arrival in Tel Aviv is delayed for some reason.
 You will need to BE SURE you arrive before the group and depart after the group departs if you want to ride on the bus from or to the airport.
 You are also able to arrive a day(s) before or depart after the trip if preferred.
 If so, you can meet us at the Ben Gurion airport at the time of our arrival or arrange your own transportation to the Moshav where the IBEX campus is located.
-If needed, Dr. Grisanti will provide the address of the Moshav.
+If needed, Dr. Grisanti will provide the address of the Moshav closer to the departure date.
 If you arrive before or depart after the Family and Friends trip, of course, you must cover the housing and transportation costs.

 Itinerary details are provided on this website, so you can make accurate flight plans if you choose to make your own flight arrangements.